RL-VIG/LibContinual/reproduce/bic/README.md

 @inproceedings{wu2019large,
-  title={Large scale incremental learning}, author={Wu, Yue and Chen, Yinpeng and Wang, Lijuan and Ye, Yuancheng and Liu, Zicheng and Guo, Yandong and Fu, Yun}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={374--382}, year={2019}
+  title={Large scale incremental learning}, author={Wu, Yue and Chen, Yinpeng and Wang, Lijuan and Ye, Yuancheng and Liu, Zicheng and Guo, Yandong and Fu, Yun}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (CVPR)}, pages={374--382}, year={2019}
 }